 In my last blog, I mentioned that I had started a new job and referenced a quote my daughter had sent me.
 In part, it said, “Let go of the idea that you must always be who you have always been.”
 When I read that again today, it stuck me as interesting, because it’s directly tied to the title of this post.

 Incidentally, the latter is the title of a book by Marshall Goldsmith.
 I suspect it’s a good book, but I will confess that I usually only read the cover fly and first chapter of business books.
 I can usually distill the key message from that (“Who Moved My Cheese?” = People don’t like change.
-Boom.)
+Boom!
+Done.)
 And then I move on to something else.

 (Incidentally, several people have made a business out of that very skill.
 I should have capitalized on that sooner.)